How to Pour a Small Concrete Slab

-Last fall I bought a new garage door hoping that it would seal some cracks in my garage and keep out the cold air in the winter.
-However, the garage door installers noticed that the concrete beneath the door was so cracked and uneven that a new door would never sit completely level on the ground when it was closed, and there would still be gaps.
+When I bought a new garage door, I thought it would create an airtight seal and keep the cold winter air out of my garage.
+The new door did seal up some of the holes that were starting to form in my old door.
+However, the garage door installers noticed that the concrete beneath the door was so cracked and uneven that a new door would never sit completely level on the ground when it was closed, and there would still be gaps where air could come in.
 The area that needed to be repaired was too small a job for most professionals to take on.
 So, I decided that I would try to repair it myself.

 Prepping the Area

-My space was not very large, about 10 feet long by one foot wide and about two inches deep.
+The area being poured was not very large, about 10x1 and about two inches deep.
 I used the online calculator on Lowes.com to determine how many bags of concrete I would need for my job.
 It came up with about six 40-pound bags.
 They do stress that their estimation is approximate.
 So, I ended up buying six 50-pound bags.
-I ultimately used 3 1/2 bags of concrete for this job and used the additional bags to fill in some other gaps in the driveway.
+I ultimately used a little over three bags of concrete for this job and additional bags for some other small spaces.

 I don't recommend ordering concrete online because the shipping can turn a $4.00 bag into a $20.00 bag.
 So, if your job requires 10 bags or less, even if it takes two trips, pick it up yourself.
 Be careful handling the concrete, though.
 The bags are very fragile and can break easily.

 First, I removed all of the old, cracked concrete and weeds from the area, using a shovel to lift the broken pieces out of the space and move them aside.
 Then, I shoveled some loose dirt in the hole until it was level and used a hand tamper to flatten the space.

 Next, I poured pea gravel into the space.
 I needed only one 40-pound bag of gravel to cover the bottom of the hole I had made.
 Then, I hand tamped it flat again.
 Next, I wet the gravel with a few sprays from my garden hose.
 Then, it was time to pour.

 How to mix concrete video.